 Presented by the American Hungarian Library and the Hungarian American Memorial Committee

-The Hungary Initiatives Foundation sponsored six of the above performances through “1956 – 60 years later” grants provided for the Hungarian American host organizations.
+The Hungary Foundation sponsored six of the above performances through “1956 – 60 years later” grants provided for the Hungarian American host organizations.

 Spirit of Hungary USA Tour by the Numbers: